prevention-icon

 Sawtoothed grain beetles

-Best known for having raised “sawtooth” projections, sawtoothed beetles are associated with infestations in food storage and manufacturing facilities, and make their way into kitchen pantries through contaminated food.
+Best known for their raised “sawtooth” projections, saw toothed beetles are associated with infestations in food storage and manufacturing facilities and enter kitchen pantries through contaminated food.

-They eat broken and damaged grain kernels rather than whole kernels, as well as brown rice, walnuts, chocolate, sugar, dried fruit and tobacco.
+They eat broken and damaged grain kernels rather than whole kernels, brown rice, walnuts, chocolate, sugar, dried fruit and tobacco.

 Appearance

-• Adults are flat, have 3 distinct segments, 2.5-3.5mm long, reddish brown coloured with antennae
+• Adults are flat, have three distinct segments, 2.5-3.5mm long, reddish brown coloured with antennae

-• Look for 6 raised “sawtooth” ridges on both sides of their thorax and 3 on top
+• Look for six raised “sawtooth” ridges on both sides of their thorax and three on top

 • Male sawtooth beetles have a tooth on their hind leg

-• Larvae are yellow-white coloured with a brown head, 6 legs, grow up to 4mm long and covered in hairs (setae)
+• Larvae are yellow-white coloured with a brown head and six legs, grow up to 4mm long and are covered in hairs (setae)

 • Eggs are 0.7mm long and white in colour